Ashley Resch Shows Off Hourglass Figure In Gray Bikini For Hot New Photo

 “Mmmmmm mmm mmm good Lord,” a fourth fan added.

 Resch often stuns her followers with her sultry photos.
-Last week, she posted another snapshot in which she was seen reclining on lush green grass in front of an outdoor mirror as she took the selfie, The Inquisitr has previously noted.
+Last week, she posted another snapshot in which she was seen reclining on the lush green grass in front of an outdoor mirror as she took the selfie, as The Inquisitr previously noted.
 She wore an interesting white tank top that featured red writing and an image of what appeared to be a Chinese building.
 The top was ripped down the front, which was held in place by safety pins.